What Is CPU Bottlenecking?

 Do you suspect that your processor is bottlenecking the rest of your PC?
 Here's everything you need to know about CPU bottlenecking and how to fix it.

-Building a computer from scratch is not easy or cheap.
-It is definitely difficult to put the parts together, but ensuring those parts are compatible is even more complicated.
+Building a computer from scratch is not simple or expensive.
+It is definitely challenging to put the parts together, but ensuring those parts are compatible is even more difficult.
 Even if you manage to match the right hardware, you end up with only a fraction of the expected FPS in games.
 But why?

-Well, the culprit in such situations is usually the CPU.
-This is what tech enthusiasts like to call a CPU bottleneck.
+Well, the culprit in such situations is typically the CPU.
+This is what tech enthusiasts like to call a processing constraint.

 Table of ContentsShow